curi/websites/_posts/2019-10-30-debate-policy.md

 My debate policy prevents me from doing many intellectually bad things.
 It’s better not to bet my intellectual career on my ability to make good judgments and avoid bias.
 While I believe I’m good at that, no one is perfect, and there’s no reason to rely only on my own personal, private skill and integrity.

 Other intellectuals need not have an identical policy, just a reasonable policy with robust anti-bias features.
 In particular, more famous people will need to protect their time more vigorously because so many people want to talk with them.
 Two of the main techniques for that are proxies (representatives who debate for you) and pre-written answers (you or your proxies can link stuff instead of rewriting it).
-My material on [[Paths Forward]] explains more about this.
-And anyone creating a debate policy can come ask questions at my [[forums]]; that’s the kind of thing I’d like to help with.
+My material on [Paths Forward](http://fallibleideas.com/paths-forward) explains more about this.
+And anyone creating a debate policy can come ask questions at my [forums](http://fallibleideas.com/discussion); that’s the kind of thing I’d like to help with.

 ## Informal Discussion